johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/FilterByGroup.md

       01. If the context menu has a "Filter" section with a **Page** button, then the Preset Filter feature is enabled for that page; otherwise, you will need to contact a Site Builder / Developer to enable it for you.
+          - For instructions on enabling this feature, see: [Add Preset Filters](#add-preset-filters).
 01. Using the instructions above, set up a Filter By Group Component with the desired Categories and Groups.
     - [Add a Category](#add-a-category)